This feature originally ran November 2008 and has since been edited for Election Day 2018.

 02. Aretha Franklin – “Respect”

 Your grandparents know this song, your parents know this song, and your kids will know this song.
-Reason being, Aretha Franklin tapped into something that still alludes each and every human being almost any given day of the week — “a little respect.”
+Reason being, the late Queen of Soul Aretha Franklin tapped into something that still alludes each and every human being almost any given day of the week — “a little respect.”
 Although the song itself was originally written and released by Otis Redding, Franklin made it her own in 1965, turning the ditty into a groundbreaking feminist statement that has scored American politics for decades.

 01. Bruce Springsteen – “Born in the U.S.A.”